Joe Saldana: Racing career

 showed the kids the fast way around the mile at Indy, beating Larry Rice and Johnny Parsons.
 Saldana also won the Silver Crown 100-lap race at Du Quion, Illinois, on Labor Day driving Mauri Amerling's car after Ron Shuman blew his tire on the last lap.

 1985 was Joe's 25th and final season on the speedways, but he did not just coast through his last summer of driving.
 Finishing 10th at Tampa, and 8th at the Indy Fairgrounds in his first two Silver Crown starts.
 A sixth-place finish at Indianapolis Raceway Park prior to a promising night at the Oklahoma City State Fairgrounds while leading the first 24 laps ended with engine woes.
 Joe then ran 4th at the West Virginia Motor Speedway Silver Crown race after starting 20th.
 At Springfield, Joe set a new one-lap track record of 31 .144 and then finished 2nd when he was barely beaten to the flag in the 100 lapper by Chuck Gurney.
 Joe lined up 3rd for the Ted Horn 100 at Du Quion, IL, but finished 20th.
 Joe had another fast time at the Hoosier Hundred, but tire and motor problems relegated him to 9th at the end.
 In Joe's last run before hanging up the goggles, he qualified 4th and finished 9th at the 4-Crown Nationals at Eldora Speedway, near Rossburg, Ohio, in October 1985.
 Joe finished a close fourth in the Silver Crown Championship in 1985 driving the Mauri Amerling #4.
 Joe finished his USAC career with 8 sprint car, 2 Silver Crown, and 2 Midget wins.

 About retirement, Joe had this to say, "I just decided that if I could be lucky enough to complete my twenty-fifth year, I'd be satisfied."
 He says in retrospect, "I've been extremely fortunate during the past twenty-five years and the fact that there was no family pressure to make the decision, made it much easier."

 In looking back on the past 25 years, Joe easily points to the 1978 Indy 500 as the highlight of his racing career.
 "That first lap at Indy was something, with all those thousands of faces in the stands, but you know the next lap wasn't so bad and from then on it was just 'go racing' and it’s been that way ever since.
 I've been pretty lucky during my career and look back to highlights like the 1970 Knoxville Nationals, the 1973 Tony Hulman Classic and the 1976 Hoosier Hundred with a sense of accomplishment."

 Personal life

-Joe Saldana is married to Susie, who went to the same high school as he did in Lincoln, and they have three children: Laurie, Amy, and current World of Outlaws sprint car driver Joey Saldana.
+Joe Saldana is married to Susie, who went to the same high school as he did in Lincoln, and they have three children: Laurie, Amy, and former World of Outlaws sprint car driver Joey Saldana.

 Joe and Susie continue to live in Brownsburg, Indiana, where he has successfully built a racing oriented industrial development complex.